“QA used to be about finding bugs; now it’s about holding the entire release together under constant pressure.”

 QASource Solution:

 Lack of automation maturity is one of the most common quality assurance challenges faced by QA testers.
-Manual testing remains essential in some scenarios, but relying on it exclusively slows down releases, increases costs, and introduces a greater risk of human error.
+Manual testing remains essential in some scenarios.
+However, relying on it exclusively slows down releases, increases costs, and introduces a greater risk of human error.
 Adopting automation is challenging for many teams due to limited internal expertise, outdated testing frameworks, or difficulty identifying the right test cases to automate.

 QASource Solution: